How to tune up your description, welcome email, and promotion.

 To help you grow your newsletter I’ve put together a five-day plan you can follow to “tune up” the way you position and promote it in order to attract more subscribers.

-The following tips are based on tactics I’ve used to attract 25,000 subscribers to my For The Interested newsletter.
+The following tips are based on tactics I’ve used to attract 25,000 subscribers to my For The Interested newsletter and featured in my Newsletter Accelerator course.

 I hope you find them as effective as they’ve been for me.